NCEAS/vegbank2/helm/docs/db-recovery.md

 2. Inject the state via a Status Patch

    This forces the Kubernetes API to accept the status block, linking your existing snapshot to this backup.
-(Including this in the original yaml doesn't work).
+(Including this in the original YAML doesn't work).
 Don't forget to substitute `YOUR_EXISTING_SNAPSHOT_NAME`:

    ```shell
    kubectl patch backup forged-snapshot-backup \